Ant0wan/Docker-1/README.md

 `11` run a mysql container in background named "spawning-pool", restarting on its own in case of error, with mysql root password "Kerrigan" and stored in the hatchery volume in a database named zerglings.

+`12` display environment variables the "spawning-pool".

+`13` run a wordpress container in background, named "lair", with port 80 bound to host port 8080, using the "spawning-pool" container database.

 ### 01_dockerfiles